 The Law of Competing Standards is doubtless a part of the general Law of Competition, under which the cheaper of two commodities gains in competition a preference over the dearer.
 What Gresham discovered was an important sequence of the Law of Competition as applied to coinage; namely, the disappearance, in the course of time, of the superior metals.
 Observance of a like sequence in the case of standards in Industry is highly desirable.
 As respects labor standards, I believe that recognition of the operation of the Law of Competing Standards over ever-widening areas would do more than aught else to clear up the most baffling problems with which Industry is confronted, and to point the way to a solution of many situations which hitherto have seemed incapable of solution.

-Gresham's Law is part of the Farnam Street Mental Model Network
+Gresham's Law is one of Farnam Street's Latticework of Mental Models.